-Using Positive Action for Christ’s series, the theme for this year is Winning the Race.
-This curriculum is comprised of four primary truths: the Bible is the inspired Word of God, it is essential that we be in His will, Satan’s goal is to turn us from God, and the study of Revelation teaches us about future events.
-Using the theme of athletic competition and drawing from studies of various Bible characters, students learn how the principles of God’s Word can help them gain victory in the race of life.
-Students are led in daily prayers and are expected to memorize and reproduce key Bible verses.
-Students in fifth grade support the ministry project Camp Hope, an organization for children whose parents are incarcerated.
-In addition to food and fundraising drives, the students write a devotional book that is published for each participant.
+Using Positive Action for Christ’s series, the theme for this year is "Possessing the Land".
+This curriculum is comprised of four primary truths: the Bible is the inspired Word of God, it is essential that we be in His will, Satan’s goal is to turn us from God, and our Creator is both righteous and merciful.
+Drawing from studies of various Bible characters in the Old Testament, students learn how the principles of God’s Word can help them gain victory in their own lives.
+Students are led in daily prayers and are expected to memorize and write key Bible verses.
+This year, our students will work together to create a "25 Days of Prayer" booklet for MBCA's 25th Anniversary celebration.

-In order to begin preparing for Middle School Math, students use the Sadlier Oxford's Progress in Mathematics.
-Concepts covered include: number patterns, and numeration, algebraic equations, whole number operations, prime factors, exponents, statistics, graphs, manipulating decimals, fractions with mixed numbers,, angles, symmetry, area, volume, measurement, and capacity.
+Using the Progress in Mathematics program, students in fifth grade cover: number patterns and numeration, algebraic equations, whole number operations, prime factors, exponents, statistics, graphs, manipulating decimals, fractions with mixed numbers, angles, symmetry, area, volume, measurement, and capacity.

-All steps of the Scientific Method are explored, as students are immersed in hands on experiments to test their ability to hypothesize, conduct experiments, analyze data, and draw conclusions.
-Topics of study include: landforms, plate tectonics, fossils, weathering, states of matter, atoms and elements, electricity, cell structure, circulation, blood, the heart and lungs.
+All steps of the Scientific Method are explored, as students are immersed in hands-on experiments to test their ability to hypothesize, conduct experiments, analyze data, and draw conclusions.
+Topics of study include: landforms, plate tectonics, weathering, states of matter, atoms and elements, electricity, cell structure, blood, and the heart and lungs.
 We also have a great in-school interactive field trip where students get to experiment with microscopes to examine the cell structure of organisms.
 To round out the fifth grade experience, students travel to Chattanooga for the Southern Belle Riverboat, the Chattanooga Zoo, and the Arboretum Nature Center.

-Fifth grade Social Studies picks up where fourth grade left off, as the students study the early U.S. government and the effects of westward expansion.
-An in-depth look at the Civil War and Reconstruction periods provides the students with the background necessary to understand later American growth and dominance as a world power.
-As a culmination of these units, a field trip to the Atlanta History Center and the State Capitol building offer students the opportunity to see history unfold and learn first hand how our government works.
+Fifth grade Social Studies picks up where fourth grade left off, as the students study the effects of westward expansion.
+An in-depth look at the Civil War and Reconstruction periods provides the students with the background necessary to understand American growth in industrialism and dominance as a world power.
+As a culmination of these units, a field trip to the Atlanta History Center and Cyclorama offer students the opportunity to see history unfold.

 Proper grammar mechanics is a central focus of fifth grade, as students learn to put their skills to work in their writing.
 Students continue their use of the Grammar Workshop program to enhance their understanding of parts of speech, subject/verb agreement, sentence types, and punctuation rules.
-Additionally, students will learn to vary their sentence structure and eliminate run-on sentences and sentence fragments in their writing of three and five paragraph creative essays.
-To enhance spelling and word knowledge, we use the Zaner Bloser Spelling curriculum for grade 6.
+Additionally, students will learn to vary their sentence structure and eliminate run-on sentences and sentence fragments in their writing of three and five paragraph essays.